-- In some cases, students are not even aware of how distracting certain activities are.
 Obvious examples include talking on a cell phone, or with a neighbor.
+Less obvious examples include talking on a cell phone, or with a neighbor.
 Less obvious examples include texting, or checking social media on one's laptop.
 These are incredibly distracting behaviors for everyone behind or near you.
 Please refrain from doing so until the break.
-Also, I would request that cell phones be turned off during class lecture (except at breaks). - To be willing to participate positively and constructively during class - As outlined above, active participation is a critical component to my teaching style, and improves student learning and retention of material.
-Acting bored or dismissive is disrespectful to both the instructor and to your fellow students. - To treat all other students in the class, as well as the instructor, with respect - We are very lucky to have a diverse population of students at the U of C, who come from different backgrounds and bring different experiences with them.
+Also, I would request that cell phones be turned off during class lecture (except at breaks).

+To be willing to participate positively and constructively during class

+As outlined above, active participation is a critical component to my teaching style, and improves student learning and retention of material.
+Acting bored or dismissive is disrespectful to both the instructor and to your fellow students.

+To treat all other students in the class, as well as the instructor, with respect

+- We are very lucky to have a diverse population of students at the U of C, who come from different backgrounds and bring different experiences with them.
 These differences are a valuable means by which we will learn about individual and group differences.
 I will insist that all of us treat those students who are willing to share their thoughts and experiences with our full respect and attention.
 Avoid disrespectful comments, tones of voice, or facial expressions. - To understand and abide by the procedures and regulations outlined in the syllabus